synctune/synctune/README.md

 -   `stop:[environment]`: stops the given environment
 -   `shell:[service]`: opens an interactive shell into the given running service container

-### Common Debugging Tips
+## Common Debugging Tips

-#### RTC Connections do not Appear

-**Solution:** clear the cache (especially on Chrome).
-Sometimes the Vue dev server messes up the RTC connections by not closing them properly when the hot reload feature runs.
+### Hanging on Room Joining Screen

+**Solution 1:** try reloading the webpage, if that does not work try restarting your browser.

+**Solution 2:** if solution 1 does not work, try clearing the cache for the webpage.

+**Solution 3:** if neither of these solutions works on the client device, try doing them to the host device as well.